 Typical Seminar Workflow

-This document will serve as a guide to structuring your seminar workflow using CATMA Version 6.0.
+This document will serve as a guide to structuring your seminar workflow using CATMA.
 CATMA has a special workflow that can save you time in a seminar/lecture setting.
-For example, it allows you to add members to your project in bulk and automatically assign certain resource permissions to them.
+It allows you to add members to your project in bulk and in ‘real time’, and automatically assign certain resource permissions to them.

 STEP 1: Create Your Project

 First, log in to CATMA.
-You will then be directed to your CATMA home screen, where you will be presented with two options: Create New Project and Join Project.
+You will then be directed to your CATMA home screen, where you can see all your projects as well as your user groups.
+Within the view of of the projects you will be presented with options: Create New Project and Join Project.
 Create your project by selecting Create New Project

 Type in a name and a description of your project, and confirm by clicking OK.